 What is Medical Geography?
 As we know, Geography often overlaps with other fields of study.
 This textbook is designed to present several of the sub-fields of Geography.
-As 2020 marks the Year of the Coronavirus, it is appropriate to consider the sub-field of Medical Geography too.
+As the world has suffered through years of the COVID pandemic, it is appropriate to consider the sub-field of Medical Geography too.

 Medicinenet.com defines Medical Geography as “a hybrid between geography and medicine dealing with the geographic aspects of health and healthcare.”
 Indeed, this is how Geography usually overlaps with other fields of study or endeavor, by examining the geographic aspects of that other field.